 An agency may direct an employee to work from home or a mutually agreed upon alternative location during a pandemic health crisis.
 The designated location is the safe-haven location during a pandemic health crisis and used as an alternate worksite during the pandemic crisis.
 The agency may make special allowance payments to the employee, as determined on a case-by-case basis, to help cover additional expenses caused by the crisis.
-See 5 CFR 550.409.
+See 5 CFR 550.409 and also the DSSR Chapter 600.